 Virtual reality was first witnessed in 1968 when Bob Sproull and Ivan Sutherland created a head-mounted display.

 By using virtual components, HVAC students and technicians are more prepared to handle the real equipment which minimizes risks and reduces the cost of training.
-You can use virtual technology to illustrate how HVAC systems would look like once homeowners install them.
+As a contractor, you can use virtual technology to illustrate how HVAC systems would look like once you install them for your customers.

 14. Wearable technology

 Before, few thought that we would be wearing technology as part of workplace culture.
 This innovation is making that a reality.
 Wearable technologies and innovations in HVAC, are shaping safety and performance standards.
-Wearable technologies are electronic devices that an HVAC technician can wear to help him perform his tasks effectively.
+Wearable technologies are electronic devices that you can wear as an HVAC technician to help you perform your tasks effectively.
 These gadgets include:

-Wearable technologies can help an HVAC technician effectively troubleshoot mechanical faults in your HVAC system.
+Wearable technologies can help you as an HVAC technician to effectively troubleshoot mechanical faults in an HVAC system.
 These technologies help in saving the time needed to identify and fix a problem.
 This is a new trend that the HVAC industry seems to be keen on adopting.
 Wearable technologies can take predictive maintenance or repairs to another level.

 15. 3D-printed air conditioners

 This type of air conditioner is yet to gain popularity in the HVAC industry.
 However, 3D-printed air conditioners could make a statement in future with the continual technological advancement.
-You can apply this technology in making air conditioner prototypes with minimal wastage of materials.
+You can apply this technology in making air conditioner prototypes with minimal wastage of materials as a manufacturer.

 3D printing can also enable the production of more complex and flexible air conditioners in the future.
-You can enhance the durability of AC units.
+As a manufacturer, you can enhance the durability of AC units.

 The HVAC industry can benefit from the numerous impressive technologies and innovations.
-Property owners and HVAC technicians could potentially be steps away from making the industry greener and energy-efficient with the adoption of automated and sustainable HVAC systems.
+Property owners, HVAC technicians, and manufacturers could potentially be steps away from making the industry greener and energy-efficient with the adoption of automated and sustainable HVAC systems.
 Contact us today to acquire more information regarding trends and innovations in the HVAC industry.